Tuscany, what to pack?

 □ After bite Medication and Snake bites kit

 □ Laundry soap (if you bring little stuff in the bag and you often wash them)

-□ GPS device to follow trails or make a point (which still does not replace the topographic map).
+□ GPS device or mobile apps to follow trails or make a point (which still does not replace the topographic map).

 □ Trail maps, preferably 1: 10.000 or 25.000 …

 □ Water bottles, Mineral supplements, Groceries (including chocolate bar) that you can buy on the spot

 □ Ropes and various tools

 □ Crampons (for excursions on the ice only)

 □ Aluminum cover for emergencies.

 □ Good advice: while in excursion do not bring metal objects (necklaces, ….), or abandon them on the spot in case of storms.